ARM-software/vscode-cmsis-csolution/README.md

 The **Arm CMSIS csolution** extension can work with the **Arm Device Manager** (Identifier: `arm.device-manager`) and **Arm Embedded Debugger** (Identifier: `arm.embedded-debug`) extensions.

-For more information about supported hardware for CMSIS projects, go to the [Boards](https://www.keil.arm.com/boards/) and [Devices](https://www.keil.arm.com/devices/) pages on keil.arm.com.
-For information about CMSIS-Packs, go to [open-cmsis-pack.org](https://www.open-cmsis-pack.org/index.html).

 ## Intended use cases for the extensions

 - **Embedded and IoT software development using CMSIS-Packs and csolution projects**: The "Common Microcontroller Software Interface Standard" (CMSIS) provides driver, peripheral and middleware support for thousands of MCUs and hundreds of development boards.
 Using the csolution project format, you can incorporate any CMSIS-Pack based device, board, and software component into your application.
 For more information about supported hardware for CMSIS projects, go to the [Boards](https://www.keil.arm.com/boards/) and [Devices](https://www.keil.arm.com/devices/) pages on keil.arm.com.
 For information about CMSIS-Packs, go to [open-cmsis-pack.org](https://www.open-cmsis-pack.org/index.html).